arcadejk/love_letters_and_grammar/README.md

 - **User Story 2: Hangman Game Play:**
   - Test Case: Ensure that players can play the Hangman game correctly.
   - Steps:
-    1. Select the Hangman game from the main menu.
+    1. Select to the Hangman game by accepting to continue.
     2. Choose a category and start the game.
     3. Guess letters to uncover the hidden word.
     4. Verify that the game progresses correctly with each guess.